quynhanh13/TKXDPM.KHMT.20231-02/README.md

 - `AIMS`: folder containing the team's AIMS base code
-- `assets`: folder containing images that you want to include in the report file
+- `assets`: folder containing images ưhich include in the report file
+- `Document`: folder containing video demo and all document of diagrams and design for new functions
 - `README.md`: weekly report file, individuals are required to update their tasks and how their do it into this file
 - `Template.md`: template for the weekly report
 - `pull_request_template.md`: pull request's description template